lakshya189/Exploratory-Data-Analysis-Cars-Dataset-Assignment/README.md

 - `Cars_data.csv`: Original dataset containing car specifications
 - `EDA_Assignment_Day_14.ipynb`: Jupyter notebook containing the analysis code
 - `EDA_Assignment_Day_14_Completed.ipynb`: Completed version of the analysis notebook
-- `Car_Analysis_Presentation.pptx`: Professional presentation of the analysis results
+- `reports/Car_Analysis_Presentation.pptx`: Professional PowerPoint presentation of the analysis results
 - `cleaned_cars_data.csv`: Cleaned version of the dataset
-- `*.png`: Visualization plots generated during analysis
+- `visualizations/*.png`: Visualization plots generated during analysis

+## Presentation

+The project includes a professional PowerPoint presentation (`Car_Analysis_Presentation.pptx`) that summarizes the key findings and insights from the analysis.
+The presentation includes:

+- Title slide with project overview
+- Detailed analysis slides with visualizations
+- Key findings and recommendations
+- Professional formatting and layout

+You can view the presentation in any PowerPoint viewer or compatible software.

 ## Analysis Components